svanderburg/libprocreact/README.md

 ```

 The above function invocation: `procreact_initialize_future_iterator()`
-configures an `ProcReact_PidIterator` struct.
-It takes the following parameters:
+configures an `ProcReact_FutureIterator` struct.
+It takes the following
+parameters:

 * A pointer to a function that indicates whether there is a next element in the
   collection